BenDWit/freecodecamp/Certified_Full_Stack_Developer/HTML/Basic_html/Travel_agency/README.md

 # Travel Agency

-This lesson i learned how to use figures.
+This Lab i learned how to use figures.